i5hwar-ka1m39h/PodCorder/Readme.md

-Try to build a riverside clone
+Try to build a riverside clone shit